 In the afternoon we will weigh anchor and sail for the Commanders.
-As long as the sea fog does not roll in, the views northwards towards Kronotskaya Sopka will be quite breathtaking as we head out to sea.
+As long as the sea fog does not roll in, the views towards the volcano Kronotskaya Sopka will be quite breathtaking as we head out to sea.

 Here the St Peter, Bering’s ship, was wrecked in November 1741 on its way back from Alaska and during the terrible winter that followed nearly half its crew, including Bering, died from scurvy and other diseases.
 Steller himself survived, through the care he had taken to collect anti-scorbutic plants whilst the ship slowly worked its way along the Aleutians before the shipwreck, and became the first and only naturalist to observe the large and almost flightless Spectacled Cormorant and the huge, docile Steller’s Sea Cow, both of which were hunted to extinction in less than a century.
 Steller reported that the Arctic Foxes on the island were so fearless of man, and indeed so aggressive, that they would rip the meat from his fingers whilst he skinned animals or bite off the toes, fingers and noses of dead sailors before they could be buried.
 By the summer of 1742, the survivors had managed to rebuild the ship and in August they sailed it back to Kamchatka.